BluBracket/docs.blubracket.com/content/how-to/remediate-alerts/index.md

 ---
-title: "How to remediate alerts in code once they have been found by BluBracket"
+title: "Remediate alerts"
-description:
+description: "How to remediate alerts"
-lead:
+lead: "How do I remediate secrets in code once they have been found by BluBracket?"
 date: 2022-01-12T02:48:57+00:00
 draft: false
 weight: 300